 1 Introduction to real time network analysis

 Pandora FMS uses two alternative and complementary systems to analyze the network in real time: Pandora NTA and Netflow.
-Both systems use the same principle: "listening" to the ethernet cable in a continuous way and analyze the traffic to generate statistics.
-In both cases it is necessary, in some way, to "intercept" the network traffic to send it to a probe that analyzes it and sends those results to Pandora FMS.
+Both systems use the same principle: "listening" to the ethernet cable constantly and analyzing the traffic to generate statistics.
+In both cases, it is necessary to "intercept" network traffic in some way to send it to a probe that analyzes it and sends those results to Pandora FMS.

-To capture such data, traffic must be redirected from one port of the switch to another port by means of a port-mirror.
-Not all network devices allow this (high/medium range only).
-You can also port-mirror some commercial firewalls.
+To capture such data, traffic must be redirected from one port of the switch to another port using a "port-mirror".
+Not all network devices allow this (only high/medium range).
+You may also port-mirror some commercial firewalls.
 It is the easiest way to intercept traffic and requires no additional hardware.
 By sending all traffic to a port, that port connects directly to the network analyzer (netflow probe or pandora nta/ntop).

-If we are going to use Netflow to analyze our network only through Pandora FMS and we have a switch or firewall of high range, it will be possible to carry out the monitoring in a simpler way.
-This is due to the fact that these devices allow to send statistical information of the network flow directly to the Pandora FMS Netflow collector without the need of using a separate probe.
-You should consult the characteristics of the hardware to know if you can enable the Netflow and send the flows to an independent Netflow collector (in this case, the Pandora FMS Netflow collector).
+If you are going to use Netflow to analyze your network only through Pandora FMS and you have a high end switch or firewall, it will be possible to monitor in a simple way.
+This is due to the fact that these devices allow to send network flow statistical information directly to Pandora FMS Netflow collector without the need of using a separate probe.
+You should consult the characteristics of the hardware to know if you can enable Netflow and send the flows to an independent Netflow collector (in this case Pandora FMS Netflow collector).

 2 NetFlow network monitoring

-The Pandora FMS versions 5 and above are designed to monitor the IP traffic by using the NetFlow protocol.
-This protocol allows to you review the traffic's most useful patterns and general data.
+Pandora FMS version 5 and above are designed to monitor IP traffic by using the NetFlow protocol.
+This protocol allows to review the traffic's most useful patterns and general data.